heavenmarshal/driving_school/homelink.md

 ### a.
 Greenhouse gas and climate change

 Carbon dioxide is called a greenhouse gas because it absorbs and emits radiant energy within the thermal infrared range and causes the greenhouse effect which warms up the surface of earth and lead to climate change.
-The potential consequences of climate changes includes 1) frost free season will lengthen, 2) changes in precipitation patterns, 3) more droughts and heat waves, 4) stronger hurricanes, 5) see level rise, 6) arctic likely to become ice-free.
+The potential consequences of climate changes includes 1) frost free season will lengthen, 2) changes in precipitation patterns, 3) more droughts and heat waves, 4) stronger hurricanes, 5) sea level rise, 6) arctic likely to become ice-free.

 ### b.
 Fuel efficient driving